Kuroyume: 2010–2015, 2025–present: Reunions

 On January 29, 2010, it was announced that Kuroyume would be revived and that they had begun recording a new album.
 It was initiated by the 2009 death of Masato Tōjō, former editor-in-chief of the music magazine Fool's Mate, who was a supporter of Kuroyume since their indie days.
 The band signed to the Avex Trax record label, the same label that housed Kiyoharu's solo work and Sads.
 Their first single since reforming, "Misery", was set to be released on January 29, 2011, but was pushed to February 9.
 Fuck the Border Line, a tribute album to Kuroyume, was released on February 9.
 It features covers of the band's songs by popular modern visual kei acts, such as Abingdon Boys School, Plastic Tree, The Gazette, Sid and Cascade.
 The duo then proceeded to release the singles "Alone" and "Heavenly" on May 25 and August 24, respectively.
 Following the relative success of these two singles, they released an album entitled Headache and Dub Reel Inch on November 2, 2011.
 "Alone" was selected by Capcom to be used in the advertisement campaign for Resident Evil: The Mercenaries 3D.

 On March 26, 2014, Kuroyume released a single entitled "Reverb", which peaked at the 11th position on Oricon charts.
 It was selected by Koei Tecmo and was used for the advertising campaign of Samurai Warriors 4.

 In September 2016, four trademark rights related to Kuroyume were auctioned off by the Tokyo Regional Taxation Bureau due to the rights holder's (Kiyoharu's Full Face Records) debt and failure to pay taxes.
 All four were sold to the same unknown winner; one sold for 681,000 yen, and the other three were sold for 200,000 yen.
 Kiyoharu's manager said the singer wanted to buy the rights back from the unknown winner.

 As part of Kiyoharu's celebrations for his 30th anniversary in music, Kuroyume performed at the Tokyo Garden Theater on February 9, 2025.
-They will perform at the Gappa Rocks Ishikawa event on May 10 alongside acts such as Orange Range, Brahman and Man with a Mission in order to raise money for recovery from the 2024 Noto Peninsula earthquake, before holding their own 10-date tour of Zepp venues between July 19 and September 20.
+On May 10 of that year, they performed at the Gappa Rocks Ishikawa event, a fundraiser to support recovery from the 2024 Noto Peninsula earthquake, alongside acts such as Orange Range, Brahman, Sambomaster, Maximum the Hormone, Man with a Mission, and Gotch from Asian Kung-Fu Generation.
+Following Gappa Rocks, they held their own 10-date tour of Zepp venues between July 19 and September 20.

+On July 15, 2026, Kuroyume released the albums Corkscrew 2026 and Drug TReatment 2026, both re-recordings of the original albums from 1997 and 1998, respectively.
+The albums' release was accompanied by new music videos for "Shounen" and "Needless"; this marked the first music video for the latter song.